ansible-collections/arista.eos/docs/arista.eos.eos_config_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The <em>timer</em> argument will configure a value in times for the commit to be confirmed before it is automatically rolled back</div>
+                        <div>The <em>timer</em> argument will configure a value in times for the commit to be confirmed before it is automatically rolled back.
+Value is define as 1h2m3s and will be converted on the switches using the arista format 01:02:03.</div>
                 </td>
             </tr>
     </table>